ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Origination Claim (origination)

+TODO: this claim is likely to be dropped in favor of Endorsement locators.

 This claim describes the parts of the device or entity that are creating the EAT.
 Often it will be tied back to the device or chip manufacturer.
 The following table gives some examples: